 Usually, the Campfire Sing-A-Long begins at 7:00 p.m.
 However, Chip and Dale mingle with guests a little earlier.

-However, Chip and Dale came out about this time and started playing cornhole.
-While waiting, several cast members brought out a few games for guests.
+Chip and Dale came out and started playing cornhole with other guests.
+A few cast members brought out multiple games to entertain guests.

 Chip and Dale played games and greeted guests for almost 30 minutes.
 Then they disappeared for a break at around 6:40 p.m. before the sing-a-long started.

 A cowboy joined the stage at 7:00 p.m.
 By this time, it had gotten dark.
-I imagine the timing for this event fluctuates somewhat during the hotter months when it gets darker later.
+The timing for this event fluctuates somewhat during the hotter months when it gets darker later.
+We keep a resort recreation and movie schedule posted each month.
+You can use it to check the exact time.

-He sang a few songs and introduced Chip and Dale, who joined him on stage.
+He sang a few songs and introduced Chip & Dale, who joined him on stage.
 Most of the songs ask for participation from the crowd.
+For example, one song was the Chicken Dance.

 Chip and Dale stayed on stage for a few songs and then disappeared again.
 Toward the end of the show, the pair came back out, and everyone formed a circle around them to do the Hokey Pokey.